Bankrupting DoS Attackers: Introduction

 Finally, the number of messages sent from server to clients and from clients to server, and also the maximum number of messages exchanged to obtain service are all asymptotically optimal.
 To see this note that at least one message must be sent for each good job serviced.

 What if there is latency?
-For our with-latency variant, we design and analyze an algorithm \LinPow.
-Our main theorem for this case is as follows; the $\tilde{O}$ notation for the algorithmic cost hides terms that are logarithmic in $\AdvTotal$ and $\gamma$ (see Lemma~\ref{l:totOverpay} for precise asymptotics).
+For our asynchronous variant, we design and analyze an algorithm \LinPow.
+Our main theorem for this case follows.
+The $\tilde{O}$ notation for the algorithmic cost hides terms that are logarithmic in $\AdvTotal$ and $\gamma$.

 \begin{theorem} \LinPow has total cost: